Beverage antenna & radials cart

 Again, back on eBay we got from a German Powerseller a surplus (ex-military) mounting for coilers.
 We paid approximately 40€ per coiler, including 700m of robust military field wire (LFK - Leichtes Feld Kabel).

 We designed the mainframe for a convenient working height.
 We got the 2mm steal from our local locksmith and soldered them in an afternoon.
 Afterward, we painted them twice to avoid oxidation.
 The frame itself just fits perfectly into the cart with no need for soldering or screwing them together.
 This drop in system also allows us to replace the cart, in case it breaks one day, or just to use it without the frame for other purposes.

 Preparing the frame

 Frame inside the cart with the mounted winch and a changeable coiler

-So far the cart is now in use for more than a year and apart of one flat tire, we haven't had any further problems.
+So far the cart is now in use for more than a year and apart from one flat tire, we haven’t had any further problems.
 We deploy now 4 beverages (each 250m long) and about 3km of radial network for the 80m and 160m antennas in less than 2 hours.